Inspiaaa/Trailsmith/README.md

 # CLI GPX Tools

+GpxTools is a collection of lightweight, fast, and easy-to-use command-line utilities for processing and transforming GPX files, built with Rust.
+Whether you're cleaning up GPS data, converting formats, or optimizing tracks, GpxTools helps you streamline your GPX workflows with minimal effort.

 ## Reducing Track Point Count

 **Example:** Reduce the point count of each track to 500 points: